scribe-org/Scribe-iOS/README.md

 - Make the cursor within the preview bar blink when the field is active [(see issue)]()

 - Adding a feature where the Scribe UI can be hidden and replaced with a system keyboard with an element to show the UI again [(see issue)]()

+## Data

+Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
+Edits can be discussed and the queries themselves will be changed and ran before an update.
+If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.
+Known data issues include:

+- Many German verbs do not have auxiliary verbs meaning that their full perfect conjugations cannot be displayed [(see issue)]()

 # Powered By